product-os/flowzonify/README.md

 # flowzonify
-A CLI utility to make switching to flowzone more automated
+A CLI utility to make switching to [flowzone CI](https://github.com/product-os/flowzone) more automated.